hashicorp/terraform-provider-azurerm/website/docs/r/container_group.html.markdown

 * `storage_account_key` - (Required) The access key for the Azure Storage account specified as above.
 Changing this forces a new resource to be created.

 * `share_name` - (Required) The Azure storage share that is to be mounted as a volume.
 This must be created on the storage account specified as above.
 Changing this forces a new resource to be created.

+---

+The `readiness_probe` block supports:

+* `exec` - (Optional) Commands to be run to validate container readiness.
+Changing this forces a new resource to be created.

+* `httpget` - (Optional) The definition of the httpget for this container as documented in the `httpget` block below.
+Changing this forces a new resource to be created.

+* `inital_delay_seconds` - (Optional) Number of seconds after the container has started before liveness or readiness probes are initiated.
+Changing this forces a new resource to be created.

+* `period_seconds` - (Optional) How often (in seconds) to perform the probe Changing this forces a new resource to be created.

+* `failure_threashold` - (Optional) How many times to try the probe before restarting the container (liveness probe) or marking the container as unhealthy (readiness probe).
+Changing this forces a new resource to be created.

+* `sucess_threashold` - (Optional) Minimum consecutive successes for the probe to be considered successful after having failed.
+Changing this forces a new resource to be created.

+* `timeout_seconds` - (Optional) Number of seconds after which the probe times out.
+Changing this forces a new resource to be created.

+---

+The `liveness_probe` block supports:

+* `exec` - (Optional) Commands to be run to validate container readiness.
+Changing this forces a new resource to be created.

+* `httpget` - (Optional) The definition of the httpget for this container as documented in the `httpget` block below.
+Changing this forces a new resource to be created.

+* `inital_delay_seconds` - (Optional) Number of seconds after the container has started before liveness or readiness probes are initiated.
+Changing this forces a new resource to be created.

+* `period_seconds` - (Optional) How often (in seconds) to perform the probe Changing this forces a new resource to be created.

+* `failure_threashold` - (Optional) How many times to try the probe before restarting the container (liveness probe) or marking the container as unhealthy (readiness probe).
+Changing this forces a new resource to be created.

+* `sucess_threashold` - (Optional) Minimum consecutive successes for the probe to be considered successful after having failed.
+Changing this forces a new resource to be created.

+* `timeout_seconds` - (Optional) Number of seconds after which the probe times out.
+Changing this forces a new resource to be created.

+---

+The `httpget` block supports:

+* `path` - (Optional) Path to access on the HTTP server.
+Changing this forces a new resource to be created.

+* `port` - (Optional) Number of the port to access on the container.
+Changing this forces a new resource to be created.

+* `scheme` - (Optional) Scheme to use for connecting to the host.
+Possible values are `HTTP` & `HTTPS`.
+Changing this forces a new resource to be created.

 ## Attributes Reference